scholarly-python-package/scholarly/README.md

 # scholarly
 scholarly is a module that allows you to retrieve author and publication information from [Google Scholar](https://scholar.google.com) in a friendly, Pythonic way.

+THIS FORK ATTEMPTS TO FIX CURRENT ISSUES WITH THE PRIMARY FORK.
+DO NOT EXPECT IT TO WORK.

 ## Usage
 Because `scholarly` does not use an official API, no key is required.
 Simply: